-The best tips for growing celery when home vegetable gardening.
+Here are a few easy tips for growing celery when home vegetable gardening!

-Learn how to plant, grow, and care for celery, and which varieties of celery to try in your backyard vegetable garden.
+Learn how to plant, blanch, and care for celery, and also which varieties of celery to try in your backyard vegetable garden.

 Design Your Own Vegetable Garden Layout Using our Free "Vegetable Garden Planner" Software!

 In February, it is time to sow seeds for celery for most gardeners.

 In March by transplanting time, the seedlings will have grown to be about 1 ½ inches tall.

 At this stage, transfer the tiny plants to six-packs.